hammondeggs/chips/README.md

 # chips

+**THIS OSCILLATOR IS DEPRECATED, See Version 2.0 at https://github.com/hammondeggs/chipsv2 **

 A PWM, Triangle and Chiptune style synthesizer for your KORG Minilogue XD / Prologue Synthesizers!

 # As always, especially with the KORG user oscillators, these are to be used at your own risk!